datagrok-ai/public/help/govern/catalog/fair.md

 ## Accessible

 A1.
-(Meta)data are retrievable by their identifier using a standardised communications protocol
+(Meta)data are retrievable by their identifier using a standardized communications protocol

 ### A1.1 The protocol is open, free, and universally implementable